· · · · · · ·

 More Tips on Flying with a Baby

 YES, you do need a smaller stroller for traveling around Europe.
-There’s no question about it.
+It will make your trip undeniably easier.

 If anyone reading this has ever traveled to Europe with a big American stroller like my Uppababy Vista (which works in the US for one child, I used to have it), you know it’s a pain in the butt.
 Save yourself some nerves and leave this giant monster at home.